Th3Fr0gg/BitcoinDigitsDateConverter/README.md

 ### Changelog

 - **1.0.0** (2023-01-01): Initial release.

- # Bitcoin Digits Date Converter

 Date converter to 5D Bitcoin Digits!
-This repository contains Python code developed for the Bitcoin Digits collection.
-The software facilitates the conversion of dates to and from a five-digit number.
-The code includes two functions:

 You can run this code online using the [Programiz Python Online Compiler](https://www.programiz.com/python-programming/online-compiler/).
 Follow the steps below: